-Wisconsin animal shelters like MAPS have been included as "Essential" in the Safer at Home order that starts March 25, 2020.
+Wisconsin animal shelters like MAPS have been determined as "Essential" in the Safer at Home order that began March 25, 2020.
 MAPS will continue to offer adjusted services and be present as a resource for our community.
 Through these uncertain times, we will be here to help our community's people and animals.

 As always, we continue to be a lifesaving shelter.
 All healthy or treatable animals, even now, can stay with us as long as they need to find a home!
 For more information, continue reading below.